 This is where you link each Profit & Loss account to a Balance Sheet account to ensure the Balance Sheet reconciles.

 Use Auto Map to quickly map your bank account, receivables, and payables.
 Magnifi will then auto-map many accounts using built-in logic.
+Auto Map appears as a button at the top of the BS Account column.

 Here are some common linking scenarios: